Analysis | Trump: I hope that the Supreme Court ends Obamacare

 “And we won’t do anything — will and is,” Trump replied.
 “We won’t do anything and no plan unless we have preexisting conditions covered.”

 What’s particularly odd about all of this, of course, is that if Trump had a spectacular new health-care proposal, there’s nothing stopping him from releasing it.
-He likes to insist that one exists, though, as Stahl made clear repeatedly, his verbiage often gave away the fact that it doesn’t.
+He likes to insist that one exists, though, as Stahl made clear repeatedly, his verbiage often gave away the fact that he doesn’t.
 At times during the 2017 fight over repealing Obamacare, Trump claimed that simply erasing the law would force Democrats to come to the bargaining table, giving him and his party more leverage.
 Over the course of his exchange with Stahl, he flirted with that idea, too.

 The shortest distillation of his view came a bit later in the interview.